 Wikipedia as has a lengthier quote on that aspect:

 Most, if not all psychometricians, would agree that my earlier description of overparameterization is valid.
 The controversy in the field of Psychometrics is which of those “important factors” I mentioned qualify as overparameterization.
 The Rasch model famously boils down the interaction to a single item parameter (difficulty) and a single person parameter (ability).
-Many psychometricians consider this to be underparameterization since, for example, items widely differ in their quality (discrimination).
+Many psychometricians consider this to be underparameterization since, for example, items are known widely differ in their quality (discrimination).
 The Rasch cohort would consider the 2 and 3 parameter item response theory (IRT) models to be overparameterization, especially since they necessitated the development of new parameter estimation algorithms in the 1970s.
 There are some practitioners in each camp who would claim that the other is the “mark of mediocrity.”

-Sooo… How do I select a model?
+Sooo… How do I select a psychometric model?

 Well, try to be cognizant of that tradeoff, which is one of several tradeoffs when selecting an IRT model.
 There is no right answer all the time, it is more a matter of whether your data fits a model and whether it satisfies your requirements for a particular situation.
 That is, whether it is truly useful, which is Box’s original point.
 But don’t forget that all the models are wrong!